-In order to begin to use the silent communicators to your advantage, first you must eliminate the distractions they can cause.
-Get the video of your last sermon, or if one isn't available, video yourself preaching.
-Study that video.
-What you are looking for is not the highlights, but the lowlights (there are always some, and sometimes a lot).
+To begin to use the silent communicators to your advantage, first, you must eliminate the distractions they can cause.
+Get the video of your last sermon, or a video of yourself preaching if one isn't available.
+Study those videos.
+What you are looking for is not the highlights but the lowlights (there are always some, and sometimes a lot).
 Don't get distracted admiring your great sermon.
 What you say isn't important for what we are doing; how you say it is what we are after.
-If you have to, turn the sound down.
+Suppose you must turn the sound down.
 Watch yourself carefully while trying to imagine the image on the screen is not you.
-You're looking first for mannerisms: habits, quirks, tics; anything that will distract the audience.
-Be honest with yourself, could you spend most of an hour watching and listening to this person preach and really hear what he or she has to say?
-Or would your attention be drawn to something he or she is doing that simply will not let you focus on the sermon?
+You're looking first for mannerisms: habits, quirks, tics, anything that will distract the audience.
+Be honest with yourself; could you spend most of an hour watching and listening to this person preach and really hear what he or she has to say?
+Or would your attention be drawn to something he or she is doing that will not let you focus on the sermon?